My friend Bill: "Irene, do you just take photos of vegetables? Nothing else?"

 Going to the farmers's market helps me remember that I want to eat healthy, fresh, and local.

 Hanging photos of gorgeous vegetables in my kitchen helps me help me affirm and celebrate the role I want vegetables to play in my life.

-A few years ago I was 40 pounds heavier, pre-diabetic, and tired all the time.
+A few years ago I was 40 pounds heavier, pre-diabetic, stressed and tired all the time.
 I set out to improve my diet.
 It was't easy – we're all bombarded by ads and opportunities to eat junk!
 I was a photographer and a psychologist; I pulled out all the stops – and it worked!
 I now feel fantastic.

 Vegetables aren’t my only photographic subjects, but they’re one of my favorites.
-I hope my photographs will help you put vegetables forward in your life, too.
+I hope my photographs help you put vegetables forward in your life, too.

 About Irene Tobis

-I’d been studying photography, exhibiting and occasionally selling photographs for about 10 years before moving to Ottawa in 2017.
-My introduction to the School of Photographic Arts: Ottawa (SPAO) and especially digital printing guru J.A.
-(Jim) Lamont ignited the project that became Vegetables Forward! and photography as a full-time, professional and passionate pursuit.
+I’d been studying photography and exhibiting at local art shows for about 10 years before moving to Ottawa in 2017.
+Studying at the School of Photographic Arts: Ottawa (SPAO) and especially with digital printing master J.A.
+(Jim) Lamont, fuel-injected my interest into a full-time, passionate pursuit.

 Commissions – memoirs, books, portraits, collections.
 I enjoy working with people on their photographic projects.
-Whether for personal or business presentations, at my home studio in Ottawa or on location – when they’re most exciting and satisfying, are really co-creations.
-I worked as a psychologist for 30+ years; I find that people often appreciate sensitivity and encouragement when we’re working toward their photographic goals, whether for personal or business presentations.
-I also enjoy larger special projects such as memoirs or collections for special events, involving multiple images for online publication and/or printed albums or books.
+Whether for personal or business presentations, at my home studio in Ottawa or on location, the most exciting and satisfying projects are co-creations, transforming your visions into tangible form.
+I especially enjoy larger special projects such as memoirs or collections for special events, involving multiple images and text, for online publication and/or printed albums or books.